Wife & Child Deserters

 During my searches through miscellaneous police correspondence files I have also come across many references to wife (and occasionally husband) deserters.
 While the basic details of many of these entries are reproduced in the Victoria Police Gazette, the files themselves can contain more information.
 Some of these files also include a photograph of the deserter, and I have now started including these details on this web page.

-ARRANGING PHOTOCOPIES OF THE FILES (VICTORIAN INDEX ONLY)
+ARRANGING COPIES OF THE FILES (VICTORIAN INDEX ONLY)

-- Either send a cheque in Australian Dollars made out to Harriland Press to PO Box 92, Forest Hill, Victoria, Australia, 3131, or email me to obtain details for a direct credit to our account.
+Either send a cheque in Australian Dollars made out to Harriland Press to PO Box 92, Forest Hill, Victoria, Australia, 3131, or email me to obtain details for a direct credit to our account.
 If you wish to send a cheque in a foreign currency please allow $Aust15 bank fee.
 New Zealand orders are advised to email me for alternate arrangements.
-Please include two International Reply Paid Coupons for return postage if outside Australia, (obtainable from any post office) otherwise a $1.20 Australian stamp if under 10 pages, or $2.00 for extra pages.
+Please include two International Reply Paid Coupons for return postage if outside Australia, (obtainable from any post office).

 - Remember to supply your own address, including if possible, an email address.

-- You will be emailed when your letter arrives and the photocopies are ordered, and again when your order has been posted to you.
+- You will be emailed when your letter arrives, and again when your order has been posted to you.